VadanKhan/neutron-transport-fusion-blankets/README.md

-# Neutron Transport Simulation
+# Neutron Transport in Fusion Blankets

-This script simulates the motion of a neutron through different materials using the Woodcock method.
-It also generates various plots to visualize the results.
+This repository contains scripts for simulating neutron transport in fusion blankets.
+The main script is `fusion_blankets.py`, which uses the Woodcock method to simulate neutron transport in a fusion blanket composed of different materials.

 ## Features

+- Simulation of neutron transport in fusion blankets.
-- Calculation of absorption probability and mean free path for different materials (water and lithium).
+- Calculation of absorption probability and mean free path for different materials.
-- Generation of histograms for absorption mean free path and total mean free path.
-- Simulation of neutron processes (reflection, absorption, transmission).
+- Tracking of neutron processes (reflection, absorption, transmission, in blanket).
-- Simulation of neutron trajectory in 3D.
-- Generation of pie charts for reflection, absorption, and transmission processes.
+- Generation of pie charts for neutron processes.

-## Functions

-- `water_props()`: Calculates the absorption probability and mean free path for water.
-- `lithium_props()`: Calculates the absorption probability and mean free path for lithium.
-- `generate_histogram()`: Generates a histogram for a given set of data.
-- `calculate_neutron_processes()`: Simulates the reflection, absorption, and transmission of neutrons.
-- `simulate_neutron_trajectory()`: Simulates the trajectory of a neutron and generates a 3D plot.
+- Visualization of neutron paths in 3D.

-- `plot_pie_charts()`: Generates pie charts for the reflection, absorption, and transmission processes.
-- `main()`: Main function that calls all other functions and generates the plots.
+## Scripts

+- `fusion_blankets.py`: The main script.
+It defines a `Neutron` class for simulating neutron transport, and functions for simulating neutron flux and plotting the results.
+- `monte_carlo.py`: A script for Monte Carlo simulations (not detailed in this README).
+- `raw_scripts.py`: A script containing raw scripts (not detailed in this README).

-## Runtime
+## Usage

-The script uses the `time` module to measure the runtime of each function.
-The runtime is printed to the console.
+1. Define your parameters at the beginning of the `main` function in `fusion_blankets.py`.
+2. Run `fusion_blankets.py`.
+This will simulate neutron flux for the defined parameters and generate a pie chart and a 3D plot of neutron paths.
+3. The pie chart shows the proportions of neutrons reflected, absorbed, transmitted, and in the blanket.
+The absorbed category is further broken down by material.
+4. The 3D plot shows the paths of neutrons in the fusion blanket.

 ## Requirements

 - Python 3.12
 - NumPy 1.26.4
-- SciPy 1.12.0
-- Pandas 2.2.1
 - Matplotlib 3.8.3

 ## Setup with Poetry